opendilab/DI-engine-docs/source/20_spec/config_spec.rst

       alpha=0.1,  # alpha: 0.08-0.12

--  Please make sure all parameters in config are valid ，unused keys should be deleted.
+-  Please make sure all parameters in config are valid ,unused keys should be deleted.

--  Normally TODO is not include in config，, if it is really necessary to write into config，please mark the content clearly，such as：TODO(name): xxx.
+-  Normally TODO is not include in config, if it is really necessary to write into config,please mark the content clearly,such as：TODO(name): xxx.